simeononsecurity/simeononsecurity.ch/content/articles/email-etiquette_-ensuring-smooth-and-secure-email-operations/index.en.md

 * Understand the organizational structure and reporting lines within your workplace.
 This will help you determine the appropriate channels to use when communicating with colleagues and superiors.
 * When addressing a superior, use their preferred form of address, such as Mr., Ms., or Dr., followed by their last name.
 Avoid using informal or unprofessional terms.
-* If you need to communicate with someone who is not in your direct reporting line, consider going through the proper channels first.
+* If you need to communicate with someone who isn't in your direct reporting line, consider going through the proper channels first.
 This shows respect for the established hierarchy and ensures that information is properly documented.

-Remember, respecting hierarchical communication channels is not about limiting communication, but rather about ensuring that communication is effective and efficient within the workplace.
+Remember, respecting hierarchical communication channels isn't about limiting communication, but rather about ensuring that communication is effective and efficient within the workplace.

 ### Avoiding Sensitive or Controversial Topics